intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 *Note:* Store should only be used in SPMD regions as otherwise the same memory location is written from all work-items.

+When the block flag is set then the work-items in a subgroup stores their values to consecutive memory locations.
+Starting from the memory location M given by the second operand and the index list (e.g. %0[%1,%2,...,%N]), the work-item write to the memory location :math:`M + \text{subgroup_local_id}`, where the offset is given in number of elements.
+Note that the stride of the memref type is ignored, the block store always writes to consecutive memorey locations.
+The location must be dynamically uniform, meaning that all but the first operand must be dynamically uniform.
+Moreover, block stores may only appear in SPMD regions.

 The optional "align" attribute may be passed to set the known minimum alignment of the access (power-of-two, in bytes).
-It is undefined behaviour if the memref operand does not have the required minimum alignment at run-time.
+It is undefined behaviour if the accessed location does not have the required minimum alignment at run-time.

 Operands
 ~~~~~~~~